skimpa/hacking/README.md

 This type of attack is easily prevented by a rudimentary firewall.

-This is my first successful hack, i got the code offline, but had to modify it as some of the functions were redundant, so i had to import and use different functions
+This was a successful hack.
+I got the code offline, but had to modify it as some of the functions were redundant, so i had to import and use different functions

 This program is creating and manipulating sockets and so needs to be run from ROOT